gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v18.1.0.0 2014-11-03 Added minimum annular ring statistic to 'Display PCB Stats', closes #114.
+v18.2.0.0 2014-11-04 Added title block to Stats.vbs.
+Added board width and height to the PCB statistics window, closes #117.
+Added 'Num. of Diff Holes Sizes' statistic to the Stats window, closes #118.
+Renamed script project file to 'AltiumScriptCentral.PrjScr'.
+Coloured the StdErr text red, closes # #119. v18.1.0.0 2014-11-03 Added minimum annular ring statistic to 'Display PCB Stats', closes #114.
 Added minimum track width statistic to 'Display PCB Stats', closes #115.
 Added 'Num.
 Copper Tracks' statistic to 'Display PCB Stats', closes #116. v18.0.0.0 2014-11-03 Added the ability to measure and display PCB stats that would be useful for providing to the manufacturer, closes #112.
 Added dummyVar argument to all functions that are not designed to be called manually, so that they don't display in the 'Run Scripts' dialog of Altium, closes #113. v17.0.1.1 2014-11-03 Renamed repo name to 'AltiumScriptCentral', closes #111.